-Neil Wood is a professional sculptor and fine artist .
-He has many years experience teaching and lecturing in fine art and sculpture at institutions in the UK.
-He has worked in various settings; in education, as artist in residence and visiting lecturer, alongside his practice producing sculpture for exhibition and public commissions.
+Neil Wood is a professional sculptor and fine artist with many years' experience lecturing in fine art and sculpture at institutions in the UK.
+He has worked in various settings; in education, as artist-in-residence and visiting lecturer, alongside his practice producing sculpture for exhibition and public commissions.

 Recent Work

-Displaced is a series of sculptures, works on paper and cast relief panels loosely called that explores a general socio-political theme of inequality imposed by circumstance.
-In more particular terms I’m attempting to convey an emotional response to varied humanitarian challenges of the twenty first century, albeit through a formalistic sculptural language that draws on a twentieth century aesthetic and sculptural tradition.
+Displaced is a body of sculptures, works on paper and relief panels which explore a general socio-political theme of inequality imposed by circumstance.
+It attempts to convey an emotional response to humanitarian challenges of the twenty-first century, albeit through a formal sculptural language that draws on a twentieth century aesthetic and sculptural tradition.

 The Intolerable Condition

-In his review of the exhibition ‘New Aspects of British Art , Venice Biennale 1952 Herbert Read referred to the work of Lyne Chadwick, Ken Armitage et al as a ‘geometry of fear’ That fear being the collective anxiety brought about by the uncertainty of a cold war nuclear age, coupled with memories of two devastating world wars.
+In his review of the exhibition ‘New Aspects of British Art, Venice Biennale (1952) Herbert Read referred to the work of Lyne Chadwick, Ken Armitage et al as a ‘geometry of fear’ - the collective anxiety brought about by the uncertainty of a cold war nuclear age, coupled with memories of two devastating World Wars.
 Fears and anxieties in a global context continue today unabated and multiplied.

-The notion of a ‘geometry of fear’ has enormous resonance for me in my work.
+This notion of a ‘geometry of fear’ has enormous resonance in this work.
 The idea that an abstract concept like fear might have a tangible, measurable geometry holds great sculptural appeal.
-My series of figure represent an attempt to explore a geometry for ideas, more precisely four ideas that progress from passivity to revolt.
-They are: - The Geometry of Resilience – The Geometry of Resistance – The Geometry of Rebellion – The Geometry of Revolution.
+These figures explore a geometry of ideas; The Geometry of Resilience – The Geometry of Resistance – The Geometry of Rebellion – The Geometry of Revolution.

 SELECTED BIOGRAPHY